rajatasusual/llama-turing/README.md

 - **Enhanced Evaluation**: Implementing more sophisticated evaluation metrics.
 - **Additional Agents**: Adding more diverse language models to the game.
 - **Detailed Analytics**: Providing deeper analytics and insights into agent performances.

+More details can be found in the [TODO](https://raw.githubusercontent.com/rajatasusual/llama-turing/main/app/TODO) file.